andOlga/umineko-catbox-english/README.md

 The next time you start the game, it will be in English.

-### On the Switch (the actual hardware)
+### On the actual hardware

-If you want to play the game on your Switch hardware, it will need [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere) installed on it.
+If you want to play the game on your console, it will need [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere) installed on it.
-If you don't have Atmosphère already, please see if it's compatible with your Switch model and install it if it is.
+If you don't have Atmosphère already, please see if it's compatible with your console model and install it if it is.
 Afterwards, [download](https://github.com/andOlga/umineko-catbox-english/releases/latest/download/patch_atmos.zip) the Atmosphère version of the patch and copy it to the "atmosphere" folder on your SD card.
 The next time the game starts, it should be in English.